Grown Children Who Ignore Their Parents: Seniors and Family Estrangement

 - Wanting to avoid unnecessary drama that some people create

 Even so, this is usually not an easy decision.
 After all, we're supposed to love our family members unconditionally.
 But choosing not to have contact with someone doesn't necessarily mean that you don't love that person.
 Sometimes, it's the best course of action for everyone involved.
-(In fact, one study found that 80 percent of people who are estranged from at least one family member said it had some positive aspects.5)
+(In fact, the University of Cambridge study found that 80 percent of people who are estranged from at least one family member said it had some positive aspects.)

 Making the decision to cut off contact is best done with the help of a mental health professional.
 Also, keep in mind that it doesn't have to be a sudden or dramatic split.
 If you're not sure whether you want a family member in your life, it's OK to just cut back on the amount of contact you have.